alexmccreight/alex-hugosite/content/project/2023-05-10-DRE/index.md

 ## [1] 5
 ```

-To begin the analysis, I ran ten ordinary least squares with the treatment variable and an interaction term of our two random variables, and then took the average of the treatment coefficient estimates.
-We know that this the model was properly specified as we defined it during the simulation process.
+To begin the analysis, I ran ten ordinary least squares with the treatment variable and an interaction term of our two random variables.
+Then I took the average of the treatment coefficient estimates.
+We know this model was correctly specified, as I defined it during the simulation.
 So, the result of 5 confirms that the ordinary least squares accurately predicted the average causal effect when properly specified.

 ## Incorrectly Specifying our Regression Model